GuyWithDogs/coffee-shop-recipes/syrups/simple.md

 ### Step 4

-- Store syrup in an airtight container for up to two weeks.
+- Store syrup in an airtight container for up to two weeks (in refrigerator).